ABOUT THE INDIANAPOLIS HIKING CLUB

 - 2010 A winter hiking trip to Tucson, AZ draws 90 members and guests for desert hiking

-- 2011 Long time Club patriarch and 47 year member Bill Larrison passed away on January 23
+- 2011 Long time Club patriarch and 47 year member Bill Larrison passed away

-- 2012 Now you can like us on Facebook too
+- 2012 Now you can like us on Facebook, too

 - 2013 Seventy members and guests enjoyed a week of hiking in rugged West Virginia

-- 2014 Designated "Pet Hikes" were scheduled for the first time since 1975
+- 2014 Designated "Pet Hikes" are scheduled for the first time since 1975

 - 2015 Fifty members and guests attend a weeklong trip to Rocky Mountain National Park

-- 2016 Club celebrates Indiana's Bicentennial by hiking in all 25 Indiana State parks.
+- 2016 Club celebrates Indiana's Bicentennial by hiking in all 25 Indiana State parks

 - 2018 Glee Crowder breaks Tom Patterson's all time distance record.
 In 2021 she became the first member to reach 50,000 miles

-- 2019 55 year member Nell Larrison, wife of long time Club patriarch Bill Larrison, passes away at 104; the end of an era
+- 2019 55 year member Nell Larrison, wife of long time Club patriarch Bill Larrison, passes away at 104.
+The end of an era

-- 2020 Covid-19 Pandemic shuts down all hiking from mid-March until June 1.
+- 2020 Covid-19 pandemic shuts down all hiking from mid-March until June 1.
 Thereafter, hiking resumes with masks and social distancing, but all social gatherings are cancelled

 - 2021 A colorful 36 page 65th Anniversary history book is published and given to all members (view book)